Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Introduction

-\textbf{Contributions}: We summarize the contributions as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first comprehensive survey of multimodal financial foundation models (MFFMs).
+\textbf{Contributions}: We summarize the contributions as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first comprehensive survey of MFFMs.
 We summarize three aspects, multimodal financial data, applications, and model exploration. \item For multimodal financial data, we emphasize a data-centric approach.
-For applications, we point out the trend of agentic AI ecosystem, which is enabled by open models and the model context protocol. \item We compare and contrast MFFMs with LLMs, FinLLMs, and MM-LLMs.
-Our aim is to offer readers a holistic view of MFFM development and help readers understand the current progress and future prospects. \item We describe the opportunities and point out the challenges when applying MFFMs in the financial domain, including proprietary data and digital regulatory reporting. \item We discuss the ethical challenges of MFFMs's readiness, including the hallucination and misinformation that may arise from real-world use scenarios, as well as ethical issues. \end{itemize} \textit{Well, using an MFFM base model, one could fine-tune a ``Warren Buffett" model using the QLoRA method as in \cite{Liu2023FinGPT, Liu2024FinGPTHPC} by feeding multimodal data, e.g., Buffett‘s conference transcripts, audio, video, interviews, and the fine-tuning cost would be less than \$100.
-On the other hand, by specifying the preferred articles/websites or creating a customized database as in \cite{Felix2024FinGPTAgent}, an investment institution would consult the world’s ten greatest investors (namely their digital avatars) in an elite brainstorming session at the cost of \$5000.}
+For applications, we point out the promising era of an agentic AI ecosystem with various types of FinAgents, which is enabled by open models and agent protocols. \item We compare and contrast MFFMs with LLMs, FinLLMs, and MM-LLMs.
+Our aim is to offer readers a holistic view of the MFFM development lifecycle and help readers understand current progress and future prospects. \item We describe the opportunities and point out the challenges when applying MFFMs in the financial domain, including proprietary data and digital regulatory reporting. \item We discuss ethical challenges of MFFMs's readiness, including the hallucination and misinformation in use scenarios, as well as the importance of building a guardrail framework. \end{itemize}